Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

 Once the feature vector is established, it can be compared against the image on the authenticated government-issued ID document.
 If the system discovers a match, it can notify whatever application is making use of the technology

 If you have further questions about facial comparison or ID verification technology, schedule a solution demo with our team and see our Secure Agreement Automation solution in action.
+Learn how these solutions can help prevent identity theft, credit card theft, and more types of fraud and money laundering while ensuring compliance for financial service providers.

 The information contained in this document is for information purposes only, provided as is as of the date of publication and should not be relied upon as legal advice or to determine how the law applies to your business or organization.
 It is recommended that you seek guidance from your legal counsel with regard to law applying specifically to your business or organization and how to ensure compliance.